o11c/lr-parsers/README.md

 # Dependencies

 - Python 3.3 or later.
 Porting to 3.2 is possible but not important to me.
-- PEP 484 `typing` module (usually included with mypy).

 # Test Dependencies

-- mypy (o11c's fork may be needed for unmerged PRs).
 - pytest (to run tests).
 - pytest-cov (to include coverage information with tests).